THE INOCENTI CHILD LIFE PROGRAMS

 Both of these 2 programs started in 2016 and they are running both in the play spaces/room and at the child’s bedside when needed.

-- The program has been running for 15 years in the Emergency Hospital of Bistrita-Nasaud and it is addressing the psycho-social needs of abandoned babies, children admitted for treatment and parents.
+- The program has been running since 1998 in the Emergency Hospital of Bistrita-Nasaud and it is addressing the psycho-social needs of abandoned babies, children admitted for treatment and parents.

 An important part of our programs’ success is the engagement of trained volunteers in daily activities with the children.